Gerald Lenox-Conyngham: Early life and family

 He was born at Springhill, Moneymore, County Londonderry, to Laura Calvert Arbuthnot, fourth daughter of Isabella Boyle and George Arbuthnot, and Sir William Fitzwilliam Lenox-Conyngham.
 He was the seventh of eleven children.
 When he was aged ten, his family moved to Edinburgh, where he attended Edinburgh Academy.
 He went to the Royal Military Academy at Woolwich when he was seventeen years old and passed out first with the sword of honour and the Pollock Medal.
-Attached to the Royal Engineers as a lieutenant, he spent two years at the School of Military Engineering at Chatham before being posted to India.
+Attached to the Royal Engineers as a lieutenant on 16 September 1885, he spent two years at the School of Military Engineering at Chatham before being posted to India.

 Career

 In 1889 he joined the trigonometrical branch of the Survey of India.
 He became assistant to Sidney Burrard who, that same year, commenced an investigation into discrepancies evident in measurements of the longitude perpendicular to lines of latitude; the investigation provided new data which were successful.
 Thus began a lifelong friendship.

 In 1890, Lenox-Conyngham married Elsie Margaret Bradshaw, daughter of British Surgeon-General Sir Alexander Frederick Bradshaw.
 They had one child, a daughter named Enid (born in 1892 in India; died, unmarried, in 1993 in Cambridge, England).

+He was promoted to captain on 17 December 1894.
 A redetermination of the longitude of Karachi undertaken by Burrard and Lenox-Conyngham in 1894, which required journeys to Europe and the Middle-East, was later found, using radio signals, to be accurate to 0.02 of a second of arc.
 In 1898, Lenox-Conyngham received two British astronomers to observe the total eclipse in northern India, including Cambridge astrophysicist Hugh Newall with whom he became firm friends, unknowingly smoothing the path for a future career at Cambridge.
+He was promoted to major on 17 January 1903, while he was posted to Dehradun.

 Burrard suggested that anomalies in latitude found by the Survey in the early 1800s parallel to the mountains to the north might be caused by a large mass below the Indo-Gangetic Plain.
 New four-pendulum-based equipment to measure the gravitational force was modified to suit and, between 1903 and 1908, Lenox-Conyngham collected gravitational data across the subcontinent.
 The data showed a negative relative gravitational component in the region of the Plain, a fact readily apparent in modern measurements (see image).